kubedb/docs/docs/guides/postgres/branch/same-cluster/index.md

 Here,

 - `spec.source.databaseRef` points to the KubeDB database to branch. `spec.source.namespace` defaults to the `Branch`'s own namespace when omitted.
 - `spec.target` describes **only what differs** from the source.
-Everything else — the PostgreSQL version, the replica count, the custom configuration, the pod template — is copied from `sample-postgres`.
+By default the rest — the PostgreSQL version, the replica count, the custom configuration, the pod template — is inherited from `sample-postgres`.
+(Two other top-level fields also change the result, both covered on the [customization page](/docs/guides/postgres/branch/customization/index.md): `spec.resetRootPassword` replaces the inherited credential, and `spec.postActions` mutates the cloned data.)
     - `spec.target.name` / `spec.target.namespace`: the `Postgres` object to create.
     - `spec.target.storageClassName`: the StorageClass for the branch's volumes.
 It must be backed by the same CSI driver as the source.
     - `spec.target.resources`: CPU/memory for the branch — usually smaller than production.